 Being a legal guardian is an important role in a child’s life and something that should be given time and thought when accepting responsibility as the potential caregiver.

 The guardian must be a legal adult, so it cannot be an older sibling who has not yet turned 18.

 There can be co-guardians, meaning that there can be more than 1 person per child.
 You can also assign different guardians for different children if it is more fitting to the situation.

 Choosing a Guardian for your Child

-It may be difficult to agree with your spouse on the naming of a legal guardian.
+It may be difficult to agree with your spouse on when appointing a legal guardian.
 Involving the child in this discussion should be approached with much care and caution so as not to cause the child distress.

 Once you have chosen a guardian you can always change your mind and select someone different in the future.

 It is important to talk to the potential guardian about their selection.
-They usually will have a positive reaction but sometimes they may be overwhelmed by the thought of such a big responsibility, in which case the person can choose to decline.
+Most people who are asked have a positive reaction.
+However, some may be overwhelmed by the thought of such a large responsibility, in which case the person can choose to decline.
 There may also be a chance that they are not approved which is why it is good to have an alternate choice for backup.

 There are a number of guardianship forms for Arizona parents on AZCourts.gov.

 It is in the best interest of the child to choose a guardian who is caring and stable.
 The best-case scenario would be someone who the child already knows.